-Finally, for each element the production process is defined that ensures that the product specification is put 'in real life' in the correct manner and also includes the needed verification and validation (the 'level 5' - requirements).
+Finally, for each element the production process is defined that ensures that the product specification is put 'in real life' in the correct manner and also includes the needed verification and validation activities (the 'level 5' - requirements).

-This then leads to the stepwise implementation of the repository - the final goal of the disposal programme with the different elements implemented and used in the different phases.
+• This then leads to the stepwise implementation of the repository - the final goal of the disposal programme with the different elements implemented and used in the different phases.
 This includes facilities for underground characterisation and experiments, facilities for construction, facilities for disposing the waste (disposal rooms, access to disposal rooms, handling the waste and engineered barriers) and closure structures.
-Successful implementation is documented in dedicated documents ('level 6' - documents).
+Successful implementation of the individual system elements and the overall system is documented in dedicated documents ('level 6' - documents).